Kihumba/private-/Phase-C/PHP-Learning-Outcomes/Curriculum/Outcome 8 - Introduction to HTTP Concepts, Forms, Sessions and Web Services/README.md

-# Module 8:   Introduction to HTTP Concepts, Forms, Sessions and Web Services - KBBs
+# Outcome 8 - Introduction to HTTP Concepts, Forms, Sessions and Web Services

 **Summary:**
 The learning outcomes expected of a fellow that has covered this module are as follows: